nneuberger1/zettle-paypal-flutter/README.md

 </array>
 ```

-3. **Configure your iOS project:**
+2. **Configure your iOS project:**
-   - Update the `ios/Runner.xcodeproj` to link the Zettle SDK frameworks
    - Ensure deployment target is iOS 12.0 or higher
+   - The Zettle SDK frameworks are automatically linked via CocoaPods

 ## Usage